 - Autistic adults might continue to struggle to manage their emotions.
 They may have sudden outbursts of anger or become withdrawn when overwhelmed.
-These emotional reactions, which are common in those with ASD, might be seen as psychosis, borderline personality disorder, or another mental illness.
+These emotional reactions, which are common in those with ASD, might be seen as neuroticism, borderline personality disorder, or another mental illness.
 Outside of a medical realm, these behaviors might also be misinterpreted as selfishness or immaturity.

 - Some autistic people prefer solitude.
 They may find social interactions draining and spend time pursuing solitary activities.
 Or, they may have difficulties with social interactions and find it easier to be alone.
 But many people do not understand the preference for solitude, and may see it instead as a mood disorder.

 - Those with ASD might be hypersensitive, for example, refusing to eat certain foods because of the texture, becoming irritable in high-stimulus situations, or bristling when touched.
 This behavior may be misdiagnosed as sensory processing disorder.

 - When adults with ASD become irritable or tense during transitions or if there is a change in routine, they may be diagnosed with generalized anxiety disorder.